Homemade Buffalo Sauce

 What's So Great About the Recipe?

-The sauce has the perfect mix of savory, salty, spicy and tangy flavors that makes it irresistible, and that's what I love the most about this recipe.
+- Just like my homemade Schezwan sauce, this has the perfect mix of savory, salty, spicy and tangy flavors that makes it irresistible.

 Recipe Ingredients

-Vinegar: Just a dash, to balance out the kick of heat from the hot sauce.
-I used white vinegar here.
+- Vinegar: Just a dash, to balance out the kick of heat from the hot sauce.
+I used white vinegar here, but you can also use hot pepper vinegar for extra heat.

-Honey: For a bit of sweetness, to tone down the heat and tanginess.
+- Honey: For a bit of sweetness, to tone down the heat and tanginess.
+Sometimes, I use my habanero hot honey.

 See recipe card for quantities.